-During the period under review the Trustees held three Board of Trustees meetings.
-The training and induction provided for new Trustees will depend on their existing experience.
-Where necessary an induction will provide training on charity and educational legal and financial matters.
+During the period under review the Trustees held 10 Circular Board meetings.
+The training and induction provided for new Trustees depended on their existing experience.
+Where necessary an induction provided training on charity and educational legal and financial matters.

-All new Trustees are given a tour of the Academy and the chance to meet with staff and students.
+All new Trustees were given a tour of the Academy and the chance to meet with staff and students.

-All Trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Trustees
+All Trustees were provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they need to undertake their role as Trustees